Adekoreday/College-bell/README.md

-This C code was written and tested on the cloudx microcontroller board which is a development board based on the pic16f877a the code is tested and trusted , the bell system uses ds1302 rtc moodule, keypad , and nokia 5110 display to collect **1. no of times to rings
+This C code was written and tested on the cloudx microcontroller board which is a development board based on the pic series the code is tested and trusted , the bell system uses ds1302 rtc moodule, keypad , and nokia 5110 display to collect **1. no of times to rings